 The result of CLAT 2017, one of the most competitive law entrance exams of India, was announced on May 29.
-Jaipur’s Rajat Maloo has achieved the top position in CLAT 2017 by scoring 154.25 marks out of 196.
-Rajat, with his confidence and determination, beat around 48,000 test takers from across the country to attain the first rank.
+Jaipur’s Rajat Maloo achieved the top position in CLAT 2017 by scoring 154.25 marks out of 196.
+Rajat, with his confidence and determination, beat around 48,000 test takers across the country to attain the first rank.

 - Find top ranked colleges where you can seek admission.